ywinharjono/JBlog/_posts/2017-06-14-markdown-syntax.md

 ---
 layout: post
-title:  "Luks Yang Tak Berdarah"
+title:  "Luka Yang Tak Berdarah"
 date:   2017-03-15
 excerpt: "Just about everything you'll need to style in the theme: headings, paragraphs, blockquotes, tables, code blocks, and more."
 tag: